Virtuant/katacoda-scenarios/jenkins/jenkins-expanded-pipeline/step2.md

    }
 }`{{execute}}

+>Note: You can leave out the comments (lines starting with //) if you want

-The source code to pull down is located on our local system in /home/git/repositories/workshop.git in the default branch master.
+The source code to pull down is located on our local system in `/home/git/repositories/workshop.git` in the default branch master.

 Now, with our first stage complete, let’s move on to the next one – the Compile stage to build our code.
 Go ahead and add the framework for the stage under the Source stage.
 We’ll fill in the command next.